-This used the cohort component method to project all Queensland SLAs.
-The formulae in Step 1 generally apply to the SLA projections, except that the upper age is 85+, fertility rates are by 5yr age of mother, migration arrival rates are not used and Net Migration (overseas + inter-SLA) was used instead of overseas and inter-SLA separately.
+This used the cohort component method to project all Tasmanian SLAs.
+The formulae in Step 1 generally apply to the SLA projections, except that the upper age is 85+, the base year 2006, fertility rates are by 5yr age of mother, migration arrival rates were not used and Net Migration (overseas + inter-SLA) was used instead of overseas and inter-SLA separately.